Hong Kong authorities begin boar hunt amid public safety fears

 It said boars in the residential area less than 30 minutes' drive from the heart of the financial district were "accustomed to wandering along the road and looking for food from passers-by or even chasing vehicles".

-Last week, a wild boar knocked down a police officer and bit his leg, causing a deep wound and prompting Hong Kong leader Carrie Lam to warn the government would increase penalties for those who feed them.
+Last week, a wild boar knocked down a police officer and bit his leg, causing a deep wound and prompting Hong Kong leader Carrie Lam to warn that the government would increase penalties for those who feed the animals.

 That animal subsequently fell off the edge of a carpark, plunging about 10m to its death.